lpoulain/Crypto_Workshops/lab2/README.md

 The lab contains a sqlite database users2.db which contains a list of users and a 5-digit PIN number encrypted using a 2048-bit asymmetric key scheme.
 You are provided with the public key.

 The Oracle, which has the private key, will read the database and check whether the encrypted PIN (pin_cipher field) matches the plaintext PIN (pin_plain field, which is blank right now).
-Your job is to modify lab2.py to modify the database (or a copy), filling in the pin_plain field so that the Oracle OKs the plaintext PIN for all the users.
+Your job is to modify `lab2.py` to modify the database (or a copy), filling in the pin_plain field so that the Oracle OKs the plaintext PIN for all the users.

 **Tips**

 If brute-forcing the private key is unfeasible, you can easily brute-force the PIN!

-Implement the three types of algorithms to pass this lab:
+Implement these three algorithms to pass this lab:

-1. Use the [PyCrypto library](https://www.dlitz.net/software/pycrypto/api/current/) to encrypt all 10,000 PIN possibilities and store the (ciphertext -> plaintext) results in a dictionary.
+1. Use the PyCrypto library [Crypto.PublicKey.RSA class](https://www.dlitz.net/software/pycrypto/api/current/Crypto.PublicKey.RSA-module.html) to encrypt all 10,000 PIN possibilities and store the (ciphertext -> plaintext) results in a dictionary (`lab2.py` contains the public key).
 You can then quickly decrypt each user's PIN by performing a dictionary lookup.
 This is the fastest method when you have several users.
 2. Brute-force each record independantly.
 This is slower but works even if the encrypted data is salted(*) - as long as you know how the salt is applied
 3. Brute-force the first record, determine the value for pin_plain and then copy the pin_cipher and pin_plain to all the other records.
 Some might consider this as cheating, but this method might work in some circumstances.